SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    Write an enumeration that conforms to this protocol.

-Notice the use of ``mutating`` in the declaration of ``SimpleStruct`` to mark a struct method that modifies the structure.
+Notice the use of the ``mutating`` keyword in the declaration of ``SimpleStructure`` to mark a method that modifies the structure.
-It is not needed in the declaration of ``SimpleClass`` because any method on a class can modify the class.
+The declaration of ``SimpleClass`` doesn't need any of its methods marked as mutating because methods on a class can always modify the class.

 Use ``extension`` to add functionality to an existing type, such as new methods and computed properties.
-You can use an extension to add protocol conformance to a type that is declared elsewhere, or even a type you imported from a library or framework.
+You can use an extension to add protocol conformance to a type that is declared elsewhere, or even to a type that you imported from a library or framework.

 .. testcode::